Igor Andreoni

 gravitational wave detectors

-During my PhD I worked at the "Deeper Wider Faster" program, aiming at discovering the fastest bursts in the sky including counterparts to fast radio bursts and gravitational wave events.
+During my PhD I worked on the "Deeper Wider Faster" program, aiming at discovering the fastest bursts in the sky including counterparts to fast radio bursts and gravitational wave events.

 GitHub handle: igorandreoni